dacanetdev/ProjectMgrVueJS/README.md

 - Get Code from GitHub
 ### git clone https://github.com/dacanetdev/ReverTestVueJS.git

-- Move to app folder
+- Move to app folder from the folder where you cloned the code.
 ### cd app

 - Install packages